IliaIdakiev/angular-material-timepicker/README.md

 /* Disables the dialog open when clicking the input field */
 @Input() disableDialogOpenOnClick = false;

+/* Input that allows you to control when the control is in an errored state */ /* (check out the demo app) */
+@Input() errorStateMatcher: ErrorStateMatcher;

+/* Strict mode checks the full date (Day/Month/Year Hours:Minutes) when doing the minDate maxDate validation.
+If you need to check only the Hours:Minutes then you can set it to false */
+@Input() strict = true;

 /* Emits when time has changed */
 @Output() timeChange: EventEmitter<any> = new EventEmitter<any>();